Deraen/ohj2710/README.md

 #### Chain

 Detonates one asteroid.
-If another asteroid passes through the explosion it'll explode continuen the chain.
+If another asteroid passes through the explosion it'll explode continuing the chain.

 #### Laser